 - Whole-grain breads, crackers, or pasta

-- Spices, such as hot pepper and garlic
+- Spices and strong seasonings, such as hot pepper and garlic

 - Foods with a lot of sugar in them